Help Toolbar (select a button to browse other online help sections)

 User Name

 This cell shows the user's unique login name that allows them to access eNETEmployer.
 The name must be different from all other users, and may contain letters, numbers, spaces, or special characters.
-If the user name was generated by eNETEmployer, then the name will be based on the employee's name and number, and will include a system-generated suffix that is based on the company's name.
+If the user name was generated by eNETEmployer (see below), then the name will be based on the employee's name and number, and will include a system-generated suffix that is based on the company's name.
 For example, if Mary Smith works at XYZ Company, the default username could be: msmith001@xyzcompany.
 Note: You can change the name of each user (even if it was system-generated), but the suffix cannot be changed.